 Maths Revision & Exam Tips

 Do you want to me one of the 3% of students who get a grade in GCSE Maths?
 This advice can help!

 Here are some revision tips that will specifically help you prepare for your GCSE maths exam:

 Don’t put unnecessary pressure on yourself by bogging yourself down in the basics.
-Understand which maths formula you need to memorise and which ones you don’t.
-The higher tier need to know 6 more than foundation level including volume of a sphere, volume of a pyramid, quadratic equation and the sine and cosine rule.
+Understand which maths formulae you need to memorise and which ones you don’t.
+This set of flachcards has ALL the equations you need to know by heart for the new GCSE Maths curriculum.